Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Parque Nacional Marinho dos Abrolhos

-The first man to mention the archipelago, Américo Vespúcio, the sage of the nautical arts who guided the expedition of 1503 led by Gonçalves Coelho, was already concerned with recording the dangers in the area.
-It was he who wrote in a letter: “When you approach the land, OPEN YOUR EYES” – the name Abrolhos came from a corruption of this warning, with a good dose of Portuguese accent.
+The first man to mention the Abrolhos Archipelago, Américo Vespúcio, the sage of the nautical arts who guided the 1503 expedition led by Gonçalves Coelho, was already concerned with recording the dangers in the area.
+It was he who wrote in a letter: ‘When you approach the land, OPEN YOUR EYES’.
+The name Abrolhos came from a corruption of this warning, with a good dose of Portuguese accent.

-It is undoubtedly a place blessed by God, a paradise here on earth; it has a great diversity of marine fauna, with countless species of fish, molluscs, corals, sponges, sea turtles and more.
+It is undoubtedly a blessed place, a true paradise on earth.
+The archipelago has a great diversity of marine fauna, with countless species of fish, molluscs, corals, sponges, sea turtles and much more.

-Small sandy island, located 1h30 by schooner from the port of Nova Viçosa, very attractive with its peculiar formation of coral reef deposits, top of an old crown reef, in the middle of the Atlantic Ocean.
+Coroa Vermelha Island is a small, charming sandy island, located about 1.5 hours by schooner from the port of Nova Viçosa.
+Its main attraction lies in the peculiar formation of coral reefs, which make up the top of an ancient crown reef, emerging in the middle of the Atlantic Ocean.

 Ilha de Coroa Vermelha na Bahia

-At low tide, there is the appearance of several pools, which provides the visualisation of exotic marine species with colourful fish, algae, starfish and turtles, among others.
+At low tide, several natural pools appear, allowing the observation of exotic marine species such as colourful fish, seaweed, starfish and turtles, among others.

-An unforgettable encounter with nature, formed by mangroves, sandbanks and Atlantic Forest.
+An unforgettable encounter with nature, made up of mangroves, sandbanks and the Atlantic Rainforest.

 Ilha de Barra Velha em Nova Viçosa

-It is a 15-minute boat ride along the Peruípe River, contemplating the famous mangrove islands, with a great variety of birds and rich marine fauna.
-Safe option for those who enjoy hiking, trails and privacy.
+The tour includes a 15-minute speedboat ride along the Peruípe River, where you can see the famous mangrove islands, full of birds and a rich marine fauna.
+It’s a safe and perfect option for those who enjoy walks, trails and moments of privacy in the midst of nature.

 Praia do Lugar Comum em Nova Viçosa